Devansh-Gupta-Official/minimizing-churn-subscription/README.md

 This repository contains code and insights on minimizing churn in a subscription-based service.
 The analysis is performed using a Jupyter Notebook.

 ## Objective
 The primary objective is to predict and minimize the churn rate by analyzing various features and employing machine learning models.
+Subscription products are the main source of revenue for companies across all industries.
+To retain their customers, these cmpanies need to identify behavioral patterns that act as catalyst in disengagement with the product.

+## Business Challenge
+We will be working for a company that provides a subscription product to its users, which allows them to manage their bank accounts, provides them with personlized coupons, educates them on the best available method to save money, etc.

+**We are in charge of identifying users who are likely to cancel their subsciption so that we can start building new features that they may be interested in.
+These features can increase the engagement and interest of our users towards the product.**

+## Data
+By subscribing, customers have provided data on their fijnances, and also some demographic information that was acquired during the sign-up process.

+Financial data can be unreliable and delayed.
+Therefore, we will use only the demographic data that is built by companies.

 ## Contents
 ### Importing Libraries and Data